-As a recipient of Rider’s Transfer Trustee Scholarship, upon transferring to Rider, Sam was one of only three transfer students to earn this prestigious award that provides full tuition for two years of full-time study.
+As a recipient of Rider’s Transfer Trustee Scholarship, upon transferring to Rider, Haines was one of three transfer students to earn this prestigious award that provides full tuition for two years of full-time study.

 As a transfer student, Sam Haines worried that she would not be able to find a four-year university that would accept her previous credits and offer her opportunities to find a sense of belonging once she arrived.
 However, after connecting with Rider’s transfer admissions team, Haines soon realized that Rider was where she belonged.
 The team worked with Haines throughout the application process and was instrumental in encouraging her to apply for the Transfer Trustee Scholarship, which she was later awarded.

 After arriving at Rider, Haines used her passion for technology and dedication to academic excellence to propel her path.
 Inside the classroom, she’s completed research alongside classmates and faculty and has been published for her findings in artificial intelligence.
 Her academic and research achievements have also contributed to her being awarded the MacMillan Scientific Research Fellowship, which provides funding to undergraduate students conducting research in science and technology.